mahdiyazdani/Hypermarket/docs/blurry-product-images.md

 add_filter('hypermarket_single_image_dimensions', 'hypermarket_child_thumbnail_image_dimensions', 10, 1);
 ```

-?> When you install the [Hypermarket](https://wordpress.org/themes/hypermarket) theme, each of those settings will be set to the **recommended sizes** and since different filters are overwriting these values in the theme settings of these image sizes have been **disabled**.
+?> When you install the [Hypermarket](https://wordpress.org/themes/hypermarket) theme, each of those settings will be set to the **recommended sizes** and since different filters are overwriting these values in the theme, settings of these image sizes have been **disabled**.

 To **enable the inputs** when a filter overwrites the sizes add the below code snippet in your child theme’s ```functions.php```